tweakoz/cvm/README.md

 C/C++ Version Manager
 =====================

-*XXX this project is under active development and is not yet usable XXX*

 C/C++ Version Manager is a tool for managing/installing all the dependencies/components of a C/C++ app :
 - compiler
 - libraries